mfpss95134/ACER-SF314-57G-55UK-HACKINTOSH/README.md

 - `Secure Boot: Disabled`
   - It will be unbootable without setting this to `Disabled`.
 - `Fast Boot: Disabled`
-  - This item may lead to unstability.
+  - Sometimes, this item cause unstability.
   - You had better turn this OFF.
 Trust me.
 - `VT-d: Disabled`
   - Dortania's guide suggests us setting this to `Disabled`.